Here you can find the answers to some frequently asked questions. Please contact us if your question is not answered here.

 The Orwell Prizes aim to encourage good writing, reporting and thinking about politics.
 Every year since 1993, we have awarded prizes for books and journalism which come closest to George Orwell’s ambition ‘to make political writing into an art’.

 The Orwell Prize for Books was originally awarded to a work of non-fiction or fiction.
-Thanks to the support of Richard Blair and A. M. Heath, we currently award two book prizes: The Orwell Prize for Political Writing and The Orwell Prize for Political Fiction.
+Thanks to the support of Richard Blair, we currently award two book prizes: The Orwell Prize for Political Writing and The Orwell Prize for Political Fiction.

-Our Journalism Prize reward and encourage work in any medium, while The Orwell Prize for Exposing Britain’s Social Evils, sponsored by the Joseph Rowntree Foundation since 2014, has a special remit to encourage reporting which extends the reach of traditional media.
+Our Journalism Prize rewards and encourages work in any medium, while The Orwell Prize for Exposing Britain’s Social Evils, previously and for many years sponsored by the Joseph Rowntree Foundation, has a special remit to encourage reporting which extends the reach of traditional media.

 The Orwell Foundation, which awards the Prizes, is a charity dedicated to promoting public understanding of and interest in politics and current affairs through free public events and various other projects.
 As the only website officially sanctioned by the Orwell Estate, we also publish work by George Orwell (including our Webby-shortlisted Orwell Diaries blog) and articles about Orwell as well as other online resources.